 Religious belief and fear overcame rational thought and doubt in the town of Loudun.
 Huxley uses a journalistic but also historical method to examine the facts and try to understand the events he investigates; but despite his careful and thorough examination, everyone involved in The Devils of Loudun – besides its star, Urbain Grandier – seems completely trapped in a world of religious frenzy and fear, separated from logic and rational thought.

 Originally published in 1952 by Chatto & Windus.
-I read the 2005 Vintage Classics edition.
+I read the 2005 Vintage Classics edition (pictured above).